-- Baskets – Certainly, one of the top ways it can be used in home decor production is basket production.
-A lot of seagrass material is used in home decor for baskets production.
-This is because seagrass not only can be dyed in a lot of colorways, but it also weaves up a very nice looking basket.
+- Baskets – One of the top ways it can be used in home decor production is basket production.
+A lot of seagrass material is used in home decor for basket production.
+This is because seagrass not only can be dyed in a lot of colorways, but it also weaves up a very nice-looking basket.

-- Lampshades and Lighting – Seagrass can also be used for a variety of lampshades and lighting products.
+- Lampshades and Lighting – Seagrass can also be used for various lampshades and lighting products.

-- Furniture – We can use seagrass to weave some furniture items; in fact, seagrass has been used for centuries as a seating material for chairs.
+- Furniture – We can use seagrass to weave some furniture items; seagrass has been used for centuries as a seating material for chairs.

 - Mirrors and Wall Art – As seagrass can be woven on a frame, you can also use it for wall art and mirrors.
 This is a great way to give a nice natural look to your wall decor.